xlxwalex/HyCxG/README.md

       Gong, Zhilin  and
       Cai, Ming and
       Wang, Tianxiang",
-    booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2022", year = "2023",
+    booktitle = "Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics ", year = "2023",
     publisher = "Association for Computational Linguistics", }